COVID-19 Update - Important Information

 - Implement a gradual exposure plan to treat school refusal

 - Discuss effective strategies for use by parents and teachers

-Prerequisite: Foundational CBT knowledge from completion of Certificate in cognitive behavioural therapy (CBT): Level 1 or equivalent knowledge/training.
+Prerequisite: Certificate in cognitive behavioural therapy (CBT): Level 1 OR equivalent knowledge/training in foundational CBT

 Please note: Although this webinar might be of interest to teachers, the content is geared to mental health professionals with foundational knowledge of CBT.